Homemade Sour Cream

 Making sour cream is high on the list of simple but delicious cultured goat milk products.
-Only two ingredients are require and 24 hours later you will be enjoying delicious, homemade sour cream for your baked potato, soups and casseroles, or other dishes.
+Only two ingredients are require and 24 hours later you will be enjoying delicious, homemade sour cream for your baked potatoes, soups and casseroles, or other dishes.

 To make sour cream, you will need: